 holes.
 Discard water in the drainage saucer where possible – do not allow plant to sit in water otherwise the roots will rot.
 OUR TIPS: To control the height and create a bushier plant, simply prune the top.
 You can grow a new plant from a cutting by dipping it in rooting hormone and placing in water –

 holes.
 Discard water in the drainage saucer when possible — do not allow the plant to sit in water, otherwise the roots will rot.
 Tips: To control the height and create a bushier plant, simply prune the top.
 You can grow a new plant from a cutting by dipping the cutting in rooting hormone and placing it

 Lifestyle Landscapes is a custom residential design/build firm located in Seattle.
 Our landscape designers and our installation team create beautiful outdoor spaces that are inviting and unique

 OLD BRAND NEW

 Fan of the pot...not so much the plant.

-first plant he'd ever come across during his thrifting adventures, he knew he had to take it home.
+huge jade sitting in a dimly lit corner of a thrift store.
+Being the first plant he'd ever come across during his thrifting adventures, he knew he had to take it home.
 After a backbreaking haul to his loft, he eventually planted it in a DIY drip planter and says, "It brings lotsa luck."